layer6ai-labs/dgm_manifold_survey/README.md

 and in order to train the diffusion model on ambient space, run

-    ./single_main.py --model diffusion --dataset cifar10 --is-gae
+    ./single_main.py --dataset cifar10 --model diffusion

-The resulting models will be automatically save in the `runs/` directory.
+The resulting models will be automatically saved in the `runs/` directory.
 Once the models are trained, the notebook `score_norms.ipynb` in the `notebooks` directory can be used to reproduce Figure 8.

 ## BibTeX